React

 yarn add @superstate/react

-Then you'll be able to import the useSuperState
+Then you'll be able to import the useSuperState hook:

 import { superstate } from '@superstate/core' import { useSuperState } from '@superstate/react' const count = superstate(0) export default function App() { useSuperState(count) return ( <div> Count is <strong>{count.now()}</strong><br/> <button onClick={() => count.set(prev => prev - 1)}>-</button> <button onClick={() => count.set(prev => prev + 1)}>+</button> </div> ) }